Why health and nutrition is important for our youth.

 Good nutrition, particularly in the first three years of life, is important in establishing a good foundation that has implications for a child’s future physical and mental health, academic achievement and economic productivity.
 Unfortunately, food insecurity is a problem that threatens the critical foundation.
 According to the United States Department of Agriculture (USDA), 16.7 million children under 18 in the United States live in households where they are unable to consistently access enough nutritious food necessary for a healthy life.

-How can Alliance funded programs help you and your child?
+How can KHA-funded programs help you and your child?

 By participating in a food program the parent demonstrates that eating healthy is important.
 The parent and child are also being provided advice on nutrition while utilizing academic and recreational time.
 When children eat healthy they are able to focus more academically and enhance performance in sports and other activities.